ralph-groupscholar/website/ralph.md

+2026-02-05 20:37:52 — Iteration 20
+- Reviewed current code and recent git log to anchor this iteration.
+- Captured a Playwright full-page snapshot of groupscholar.com; the mid-page content is missing in the render, leaving a large blank gap.
+- Sketched new creative task directions for future layout and narrative work.

 2026-02-06 20:35:00 — Iteration 19
 - Captured a fresh Playwright full-page snapshot of groupscholar.com and noted the below-the-fold rendering gap in automation.
 - Sketched a new set of creative follow-up tasks focused on layout rhythm, nav clarity, and narrative depth.